 As part of our role as interaction designers, we had to identify what each term meant to staff members, and whether the terminology was still correct.

-We needed to adapt our mindset to match the regular users’, as what label meant to us could mean something different to them.
+We needed to adapt our mindset to match the regular users’, as what a label meant to us could mean something different to them.

 Working with the content designer and through user workshops we cleared up those labels and created a more coherent and consistent use of language for the users.